 But for all the research and tedious planning – it never, ever goes exactly as planned.

-When we are in the day-to-day process of living the expedition, we need to make on-the-spot decisions based on the real-life scenarios that arise.
+When we are in the day-to-day of the expedition, we need to make on-the-spot decisions based on the real-life scenarios that arise.
 Those scenarios often come with circumstances and feelings that can cloud our perspective.
-When we have the big objective broken down into daily ones, we can begin to play tetris.
+The clarity we gained while planning helps us navigate the unplanned situations .

 Sometimes the days look different than anticipated but each night we still arrive to set up tent at the place we said was going to be camp.
 Other times, bigger issues develop and we need to camp unexpectedly or stay put various days waiting for the skies to clear.

-It is only when we know where we are going and how to get there, that we can intentionally make the smaller, game-time decisions that determine whether or not we are successful.
+It is only when we know where we are going and how to get there that we can intentionally make the smaller, game-time decisions that make or break our success.